shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 50. Types of models ― There are 3 main types of object recognition algorithms, for which the nature of what is predicted is different.
 They are described in the table below:

-⟶Modele ― wyróżnia sie 3 główne rodzaje algorytmów wykrywania obiektów, dla których natura tego co jest przewidywane jest inna.
-Opisane sa w tabeli poniżej:
+⟶Modele ― wyróżnia się 3 główne rodzaje algorytmów wykrywania obiektów, dla których natura tego co jest przewidywane jest inna.
+Opisane są w tabeli poniżej:

 51. [Image classification, Classification w. localization, Detection]